Volume Two

 "Y-Yes."

 (Fufu.
-Did you think I'd accept the trouble for free?)
+Did you really think I'd take on this trouble for free?)

 Too bad for him.